grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 1. Navigate to the details button of the Windows-client.
 Select either RDP or Console to access the Windows-client.
     - MAC users should connect with RDP
-    - Windows users should use Console
+    - Windows users should connect using the Console

 > Note: For RDP, select the appropriate resolution format -- This will initiate the rdp file download which then can be used to access the Windows-client.